 The Mini Time Machine Museum of Miniatures is a multi-year participant in Blue Star Museums.
-In 2021, we will be offering free admission for active-duty military personnel and their families from Armed Forces Day through Labor Day.
+In 2022, we will be offering free admission for active-duty military personnel and their families from Armed Forces Day through Labor Day.
 Complete program details are below.
-Please review our Plan Your Visit page for current information on COVID-19 and other visiting policies.
+Please review our Plan Your Visit page for current information on visiting policies.

 Free General Admission for active-duty military personnel and up to five family members.

 Online tickets are not available for this program.
 Tickets may be purchased at the Admission Desk with qualifying ID.

 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and participating museums across America.
 During the summer months, free admission is available to currently-serving military personnel and their families, including National Guard and Reserve.

 The free admission program is available for those currently serving in the United States Military - Army, Navy, Air Force, Marine Corps, Coast Guard as well as Active Duty and Reservists, National Guardsman (regardless of status), U.S. Public Health Commissioned Corps, NOAA Commissioned Corps, and up to five family members.
 Qualified members must show a Geneva Convention common access card (CAC), DD Form 1173 ID card (dependent ID), or a DD Form 1173-1 ID card for entrance into a participating Blue Star Museum.